HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_14/Checkpoints_Ch_14.md

 Circle(double x, double y, double r, Paint fill)	// specified position, radius and fill Circle(double radius, Paint fill)	// specified radius and fill
 ```
-The methods for setting the center of a circle is:
+The methods for setting the center of a Circle instance is:
 ```Java
 void setCenterY(double value)
 ```
-The method for setting the radius of a Circle is:
+The method for setting the radius of a Circle instance is:
 ```Java
 void setRadius(double value)
 ```
-The method for setting the stroke color of a Circle is:
+The method for setting the stroke color of a Circle instance is:
 ```Java
 public final void setStroke(Paint value)
 ```
-The method for setting the fill color of a Circle is:
+The method for setting the fill color of a Circle instance is:
 ```Java
 public final void setFill(Paint value)
 ```